 Accessing assignment submissions feedback and marking

-The assignment activity in Moodle allows for the collection of electronically submitted documents.
+The Assignment activity in Moodle allows for the collection of electronically submitted documents.
 Once students upload their files, the person grading the material can access the submitted files, annotate online and/or download the submitted file as well as provide feedback.
 Feedback can take the form of uploaded files as well as simple text comments.
 A grade can also be applied if required.

 In order to access student submissions, you need to enter the assignments submission area.
-You can download all the submissions as one convenient zip file from the assignment Settings block.
+You can download all the submissions as one convenient zip file from the assignment Administration block.
 All files will be proceeded by the student name and the archive name contains the assignment title and completion date for easy identification.

-- Click on the assignment in your Moodle course.
+- Click on the Assignment in your Moodle course.